-Management's Discussion and Analysis For the year ended December 31, 2021 and 2020 (Expressed in Canadian dollars, unless otherwise noted)
+UEX CORPORATION Management's Discussion and Analysis For the three-month periods ended March 31, 2022 and 2021 (Expressed in Canadian dollars, unless otherwise noted)

 18, 2021.
 The waiver changes mineral claim lapsing dates by a minimum of 24 months without any additional exploration expenditures.
 This provides companies with essentially a 24-month exploration work holiday without the risk of mineral claims expiring.
 Thus, none of UEX's mineral claims will expire before July 31, 2022.